KSAMissionCtrl/FlightTracker/README.md

 * [FT] see if for Kerbin "satellite" layer can be changed to "aerial"
 * [CR] extended information in the tooltips on the Full Roster page
 * [CR] twitter timelines for kerbals
+* [FT] Add information to the static orbit real-time display for maneuvers and SOI escapes, allow it to display maneuver telemetry

 ### Change Log